codatio/codat-docs/blog/240405-deprecation-rule-based-email-notifications.md

 authors: dcoplowe
 ---

-On **July 10, 2024**, we will deprecate the rule-based email notification functionality following the release of our [new webhooks service](/updates/240306-new-webhook-service-released).
+On **October 10, 2024**, we will deprecate the rule-based email notification functionality following the release of our [new webhooks service](/updates/240306-new-webhook-service-released).

 <!--truncate-->